Welcome to Eliot Maine

 Thank you to our Kids Area Sponsor

-Download the Kids’ Fun Run Liability Waiver so you are ready to join the fun on Saturday (yes we will have some paper copies there too).
+Download the Kids’ Fun Run Liability Waiver when it becomes available so you are ready to join the fun on Saturday (yes we will have some paper copies there too).

 Just like the 5K, the course starts at the TOWN HALL and is an out and back set up but now the kids can “run their age”.
 Every 100M is a sticker bucket and optional turn around point for younger kids